Masters in Biological Sciences - Level 4

 Level 4 modules

-Students take five modules at level 4 giving a total of 120 credits.
+Students take four modules at level 4 giving a total of 120 credits.

 This is a critical review of a biological topic of choice.
 It requires the critical analysis of hypotheses and the quality of the evidence used to support them.
 It should also identify gaps in our current knowledge and understanding and make suggestions for the future development of the field.

 This module provides training in advanced data management and statistical analysis using the open source statistical programme, R. Through a series of practicals, the student will build on their L1 and L2 training in R to learn how to manage complex data and implement a set of set of advanced statistical statistical tests that include advanced linear models (ANCOVA), generalised linear models, mixed effects models and multivariate tools.
 Advanced graphing and visualisation is also emphasised and introduced

 This module consists of a laboratory or field based research project in one of the Department's research groups and gives students the opportunity to develop skills relevant to a career in biological research.
 Each student works under the supervision of a member of academic staff but the student is responsible for formulating the hypotheses and questions to be addressed and for planning and carrying out experiments to test these hypotheses.